-How to spend two days in Hong Kong?
-Well, that’s a complicated question, and there’s no easy answer for it.
-But I think I’ve put together the best 2 days Hong Kong Itinerary to make the most of your time in this absolutely mesmerizing city!
+Wondering how to spend 2 days in Hong Kong?
+Well, that’s a complicated question, and there’s no easy answer to it.
+But I think I’ve put together the ultimate 2 days in Hong Kong Itinerary to make the most of your time in this absolutely mesmerizing city!

-With one of the most impressive skylines in the world, delicious cuisine, amazing viewpoints, hikes, day-trips, and so much more- Hong Kong is a city that’ll keep you coming back for more!
+With one of the most impressive skylines in the world, delicious cuisine, amazing viewpoints, hikes, day trips, and so much more — Hong Kong is a city that’ll have you wanting to come back for more than just that.

-Where To Stay in Hong Kong for only Two Days…?
+Where To Stay During Your Two Days in Hong Kong?

 There are so many incredible hotels to choose from in the city, but it’s also one of the more expensive places for accommodation.
 The “budget hostels” aren’t that cheap for backpacker standards, and even the mid-range hotels are super pricey.
 Here are a few recommendations for Hong Kong accommodation!

-InterContinental Grand Stanford Hong Kong – Out of all the hotels in Hong Kong, I would choose to stay here at the InternContinental.
+InterContinental Grand Stanford Hong Kong – Out of all the hotels in Hong Kong, I would choose to stay here at InternContinental.
 Why?
-Well because when I was a young backpacking travel-blogger, I went inside one of them and asked if I could check out the pool and take some photos.
+Well, because when I was a young backpacking travel blogger, I went inside one of them and asked if I could check out the pool and take some photos.
 The management team was super friendly and said that wouldn’t be a problem at all.
-The hotel is absolutely stunning, the pool is amazing, the rooms are luxurious, and the price is relatively affordable starting around $230 per night.
-It’s well located, has amazing reviews, and will be the perfect hotel for two-days in Hong Kong!
+The hotel is absolutely stunning, the pool is amazing, the rooms are luxurious, and the price is relatively affordable, starting at around $230 per night.
+It’s well-located, has amazing reviews, and will be the perfect hotel for exploring Hong Kong in two days!

-Chungking Mansion (budget travelers only) – If you search on Booking.com or Agoda for the cheapest rooms in Hong Kong, they are pretty much always going to be located here in the Chunking Mansion!
-I stayed here for four nights when I was backpacking in Asia, and it was a super interesting experience, to say the least.
-When you enter the mansion, you’ll be overwhelmed with lots of noises, people trying to sell you stuff, and trying to figure out where to go.
-It’s honestly an adventure all on it’s own, but is definitely for the real budget/ solo-travelers of the world.
+Chungking Mansion (budget travelers only) – If you search on Booking.com or Agoda for the cheapest rooms in Hong Kong, they are pretty much always going to be located here in the Chungking Mansion!
+I stayed here for four nights when I was backpacking in Southeast Asia, and it was a super interesting experience, to say the least.
+When you enter the mansion, you’ll be overwhelmed with lots of noise, people trying to sell you stuff, and trying to figure out where to go.
+It’s honestly an adventure all on its own, but it is definitely for the real budget/solo travelers of the world.

 Getting Around Hong Kong

 An amazing aspect about visiting Hong Kong is that public transportation is truly next level, and the underground system can get you pretty much anywhere you need to go!
-While I did find myself utilizing the UBER rideshare app (yes, you can use it Hong Kong), I often found that using public transportation would be quicker because of crazy Hong Kong traffic!
+While I did find myself utilizing the Uber rideshare app (yes, you can use it in Hong Kong), I’d recommend avoiding it.
+Why?
+Well, Hong Kong traffic can get crazy.
+When using public transportation for this Hong Kong itinerary, 2 days will be enough.

-When I would research where I was going, I would just type in my destination to Google Maps, and follow the public transportation directions.
-It was super easy, and even the most novice travelers will have no issue navigating the Hong Kong transportation system.
+When I would research where I was going, I would just type in my destination on Google Maps and follow the public transportation directions.
+It was super easy, and even the most novice travelers will have no issue finding the right bus or MTR station.

 The Peak & Sky Terrace